William Watson Dillow was born on Dec. 11, 1868 in or near Madison County, OH, the son of of William and Elizabeth (Houser) Dillow.

 Tragedy struck when the Dillows' youngest baby was two years old.
 Lena contracted peritonitis, and died at the age of 36, on May 17, 1910.
 Her weary remains were laid to eternal rest in Mt.
-Washington Cemetery, Independence, Jackson County.
+Washington Cemetery, Independence, MO.

-Left alone to raise his brood of children, William's burden must have been very heavy.
+Left alone to raise his brood of children, William's burden was heavy.
 He remained in Kansas City, and was there when his mother died in 1917.

 ~ Son William Roy Dillow Sr. ~

-They had one son, William Roy Dillow Jr..
+They together were the parents of one son, William Roy Dillow Jr.

 ~ Son Harvey B. Dillow ~